Is having extra one to one lessons useful before and during a child’s primary school years?

 Some consider this baby-sitting in disguise.

-With Superprof, private tuition for preschool and primary age children focuses on long-term advantages, as tutors familiarise children with the fundamentals of each subject.
+With online tutoring providers like Superprof, private tuition for kindergarten and primary age students focuses on long-term advantages, as tutors familiarise pupils with the fundamentals of each subject.

 But is it even necessary to provide children with additional teaching outside of schools?
-A PISA report showed that the UK ranks 27th out of 70 countries when it comes to maths – so why not lend your child a hand and find them a tutor?
+A PISA report showed that Australian student's numeracy skills have dropped significantly between 2003 and 2012, and is continuing to decrease – so why not lend your child a hand and find them a tutor?

-Let’s have a look at all they ways that supplemental instruction from private lessons could help your child gain the academic experience they need for a brighter future.
+Let’s have a look at all the ways that supplemental instruction from private lessons could help your child gain the academic experience they need for a brighter future.

 Discovery with Home Tuition for the Little Ones

-In the first instance, it is important to consider that private tuition could be a good opportunity for young children to have a taste of new subjects.
+In the first instance, it is important to consider that private tuition could be a good opportunity for young children to discover the joys of new subjects.

 This is all about informally introducing them to different disciplines.
 Your child can, for example, see if they enjoy music by learning a new instrument.
-Lessons in dance, sports and even a foreign language can open up a whole world of discovery for young children.
+Lessons in drawing and even a foreign language can open up a whole world of discovery for young children.

 It is important that the child feels free to explore different horizons without the pressure or expectations of school.

 Home tutoring sessions must be fun and engaging for students, to give them the motivation to realise their full potential later on in life (i.e. this can have an impact on their learning within schools, university and even future jobs).